nuejs/nue/packages/nuejs.org/docs/scripting.md

 ## TypeScript
 Nue supports TypeScript out of the box.
 Simply add `.ts` files, and they will automatically be transpiled to JavaScript using either Bun.build or ESBuild, depending on whether Nue is running under Bun or Node.js.

 TypeScript is a great choice for larger projects, especially when dealing with complex APIs or collaborating with multiple team members.
-However, for simpler projects—especially content-heavy websites—TypeScript might be unnecessary for two reasons:
+However, for simpler projects — especially content-heavy websites — TypeScript might be unnecessary for two reasons:

 1. **Small role of scripting**:
   In content-heavy sites, the focus is on delivering static or server-rendered content with minimal interactivity.
 Simple tasks like toggling elements or form validation can be handled efficiently with plain JavaScript.